microsoft/StyleSwin/README.md

 ## Maintenance

-This project is currently maintained by Bowen Zhang.
-If you have any questions, feel free to contact [zhangbowen@mail.ustc.edu.cn](zhangbowen@mail.ustc.edu.cn) or [zhanbo@microsoft.com](zhanbo@microsoft.com).
+This is the codebase for our research work.
+Please open a GitHub issue for any help.
+If you have any questions regarding the technical details, feel free to contact [zhangbowen@mail.ustc.edu.cn](zhangbowen@mail.ustc.edu.cn) or [zhanbo@microsoft.com](zhanbo@microsoft.com).

 ## License